aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

 When the wizard informs you about the completion of the migration, you can choose one of the following options:

--   Select **Close connection** to disconnect the databases and stop the replication process if it is still active.
+-   Click **Close connection** to disconnect the databases and stop the replication process if it is still active.

--   Select **Keep replicating** if the replication is ongoing and you wish to maintain the connection open for continuous data synchronization.
+-   Click **Keep replicating** if the replication is ongoing and you wish to maintain the connection open for continuous data synchronization.